blockarcade/whitepaper/README.md

 We have no plans to change the 1.2% developer cut, but we may tweak the amount going to the jackpot or TIX contract in the future.

 StackWave payouts 1 TIX for every IOST spent playing.
 Users that choose to go for the major jackpot will be rewarded with a 2x payout on TIX.

+\vspace*{\fill}

+\tiny Chances of winning the minor and major jackpot depend on a combination of skill and chance.
+We've added an RNG component to keep the game fair and to keep bots from stealing the jackpot.
+Chances of winning the minor jackpot is ~90%, and chances of winning the major jackpot is ~10%.
+These percentages are subject to change in either direction based on the win rates we see.

+\normalsize

+\newpage

 ## 04 TIX Token